bitfireAT/davx5-manual/managed_davx5.rst

 Deprecated variables
 ====================
-Please stop using the following variables and use the new ones instead.
+Please stop using the following variables and use the new ones as indicated instead.

 :Name: login_lock_credentials (**Deprecated since v4.4.8-mgd**.
 Use ``login_credentials_lock`` instead.)
 :Type: boolean